- Aging parts in the tunnel's structure could be a cause, a company official says

-- NEW: 5 of the bodies are found in a burned station wagon, police say
+- Five of the bodies were recovered in one charred station wagon, police say

-- NEW: The partial cave-in was on the Chuo Expressway 50 miles west of Tokyo
+- The partial cave-in was on the Chuo Expressway, 50 miles west of Tokyo

-Tokyo (CNN) -- Nine bodies -- eight of them burned -- have been pulled from vehicles crushed in a tunnel collapse about 80 kilometers (50 miles) west of Tokyo, a highway police spokesperson said early Monday.
+Nine bodies -- eight of them burned -- have been pulled from vehicles crushed in a tunnel collapse about 80 kilometers (50 miles) west of Tokyo, highway police said Monday.

-Five of those were recovered in one charred station wagon, and three others were in another burned vehicle, according to the police spokesperson.
+Five of the bodies were recovered in one charred station wagon, and three others were in another burned vehicle, according to a police spokesperson.
 The other fatality was in a truck.

-The Sasago tunnel on the Chuo Expressway remained closed Monday morning, one day after the cave-in occurred on the highway's Tokyo-bound lanes, Otsuki police said.
+The Sasago tunnel on the Chuo Expressway remained closed Monday morning, one day after the cave-in occurred on the highway's Tokyo-bound lanes, police from the nearby city of Otsuki said.

-Officials from the East Yamanashi Fire Department said the section of concrete that fell was about 50 to 60 meters long and about 20 centimeters (8 inches) thick.
+Japanese highway police said Monday that the section of concrete that fell was 110 meters (360 feet) long, Earlier, officials from the East Yamanashi Fire Department said it was about 50 to 60 meters (160 to 200 feet) long and about 20 centimeters (8 inches) thick.

 Soon after the collapse, Japanese public broadcaster NHK aired images showing smoke rising, a blue car with its side smashed in, and emergency vehicles on the scene.

-Crews worked through the night trying to get to victims, all the while wary that the tunnel might collapse further.
-Those efforts continue, and authorities have not said if they believe more bodies will be found.
+Crews worked through the night as snow fell outside, trying to get to victims.
+All the while they were wary that the tunnel might collapse further.

 The privately held Central Nippon Expressway Company operates the 4.7-kilometer-long Sasago tunnel, among others, as well as expressways and toll roads around Japan.